 Special Offers: Keep an eye out for agents offering discounts, free perks and other incentives -- especially at the start of the year during the so-called 'Wave Season'; and CLIA's National Cruise Week, which takes place in September or October.
 Even if you don't see any signs or adverts, make sure you ask -- the agent may have some excellent offers that the cruise lines will not let them publicise too widely.
 Plus, ask if the agent can match or beat the best price you've seen or have been quoted elsewhere.

-Size: Travel agents in the UK range from chains like TUI and the Thomas Cook Group to small independent agencies or big online agents like Iglu and Cruise.co.uk, or networks of individual experts like GoCruise.
+Size: Travel agents in the UK range from chains like TUI to small independent agencies or big online agents like Iglu and Cruise.co.uk, or networks of individual experts like GoCruise.
 There are pros and cons to all of them.
 For instance, you may receive more personal service from an independent agent, but larger companies could have better deals because of the volume of business they give the cruise lines.

 Where to Find a Cruise Specialist